Frederick Keeble: World War I

 When the United Kingdom joined World War I in August 1914, Keeble left the recently acquired position at RHS Garden, Wisley, to join the Board of Agriculture and Fisheries.
 In 1917, the Food Production Department was created.
 He transferred to the new department as Controller of Horticulture.
 That year, he wrote an article for The Times that advised on the growing of potatoes at home as part of the campaign for increased agricultural output.
 In a letter to the same newspaper, he drew attention to a newly created units of 'patriotic gardeners', formed by the Royal Horticultural Society.
-These experiences gardeners were to travel the country, advising allotments, schools and other organisations about food production.
+These experienced gardeners were to travel the country, advising allotments, schools and other organisations about food production.

 In 1919, he was promoted to Assistant Secretary of the Board of Agriculture and Fisheries.
 During this post, he was instrumental in the establishment of the East Malling Research Station as an independent but government-funded horticultural research centre.
 The station was previously part of Wye College, an educational institution specialising in agriculture.
 He gave two lectures at the Royal Institution in 1919, concerning intensive cultivation.